dtcenter/METplotpy/docs/Users_Guide/installation.rst

 Clone the METcalcpy repository from https://github.com/dtcenter/METcalcpy

-From within the *active* conda environment,
+From within the *active* conda environment:

 .. code-block:: ini